WSHP-FM: History

-Emerald City Broadcasting purchased WWMM/107.3 in 1994 and added an urban format which became a direct competitor.
+Emerald City Broadcasting purchased WWMM (107.3 FM) in 1994 and added an urban format which became a direct competitor.
 WWMM was relaunched as WJMZ "107.3 Jamz".
-Emerald City purchased Double Z in 1994, and began programming Double Z with an Urban AC/Oldies format in order to better co-exist with 107.3.
-Eventually the Double Z 103 simulcast became Alternative rock "103-X" with 103.3 picking up the WXWZ call sign and 103.9 picking up the 'WXWX call sign in early 1995.
-All the Double Z Urban staff was fired with the exception of Action Jackson and Wayne Walker who did a short stint as midday personality on WJMZ until March 1995.
+Emerald City purchased Double Z in 1994, and began programming Double Z with an urban AC/oldies format in order to better co-exist with 107.3.
+Eventually the Double Z 103 simulcast became alternative rock "103-X" with 103.3 picking up the WXWZ call sign and 103.9 picking up the WXWX call sign in early 1995.
+All the Double Z urban staff was fired with the exception of Action Jackson and Wayne Walker who did a short stint as midday personality on WJMZ until March 1995.
 Action Jackson continued to do weekends and fill-ins on WJMZ until March 1996.
-103-X was the first Alternative Rock station in the market, but the same signal problems that the station(s) had remained, even with the addition of 103.3.
+WXWX and WXWZ were the first alternative rock stations in the market, but the same signal problems that the stations had remained, even with the addition of 103.3.

 On January 1, 1996, 103-X added Howard Stern's radio show for mornings, but was faced with a backlash from both radio listeners and advertisers that lasted for weeks.
-During that time, Emerald City decided to sell to Sinclair, and 103-X changed formats to Oldies in February 1996 after the flip of WFBC-FM to top-40.
+During that time, Emerald City decided to sell to Sinclair Broadcast Group, and 103-X changed formats to oldies in February 1996 after the flip of WFBC-FM to top-40.
 The call letters WOLI (103.9) and WOLT (103.3) were added a few months later.
-The station(s) aired a format delivered via satellite for the next few years and in late 1999, a local airstaff was finally added.
+The stations aired a format delivered via satellite for the next few years and in late 1999, a local airstaff was finally added.

-In November 2000, the station jumped on the '80s Oldies bandwagon that was going on at the time, becoming "Star 103", but retained the call letters for both stations.
-The syndicated Bob & Sheri radio show was added as well as a new airstaff.
-Over time, the station slowly evolved toward Classic Hits, but kept the Star 103 handle.
-In late 2003, the station changed its format to a Contemporary Christian/ Country hybrid as "The Walk".
+In November 2000, the station jumped on the 1980s oldies bandwagon that was going on at the time, becoming "Star 103", but retained the call letters for both stations.
+The syndicated Bob and Sheri radio show was added as well as a new airstaff.
+Over time, the station slowly evolved toward classic hits, but kept the Star 103 handle.
+In late 2003, the station changed its format to a contemporary Christian/country hybrid as "The Walk".

-In 2005, Entercom sold WOLT-FM/103.3, WOLI-FM/103.9, & WSPA/910 to Davidson Media Group, while retaining "The Walk" and placing it on its newly acquired 106.3 WGVC-FM signal.
-After Davidson took ownership, WOLI-FM flipped to an Regional Mexican format simulcast with WOLI/910 starting in October 2005.
+In 2005, Entercom sold WOLT, WOLI, and WSPA (910 AM) to Davidson Media Group, while retaining "The Walk" and placing it on its newly acquired 106.3 WGVC signal.
+After Davidson took ownership, WOLI-FM flipped to a Regional Mexican format simulcast with WOLI (910 AM) starting in October 2005.
 The 910 simulcast was intended to better cover Spartanburg with the programming heard on 103.9, which primarily covers the Greenville area.
-However, when WNOW-FM, then located in Gaffney, South Carolina began airing much of the same programming in 2007, WOLI-FM began playing Spanish Religious programming.
+However, when WNOW-FM, then located in Gaffney, South Carolina began airing much of the same programming in 2007, WOLI-FM began playing Spanish religious programming.